ZavenGaloyan/Unit_3_repo/README.md

 Programiz. https://www.programiz.com/python-programming/datetime.
 "Python Datetime Module."
 Accessed on March 4, 2023.

 Python Software Foundation. https://docs.python.org/3/library/datetime.html. "datetime — Basic Date and Time Types."
 Accessed on March 4, 2023.
+ ## Apendix
+ ###Client Meeting notes
+- Meeting 1: Understand the needs of my client and what they would like in the application
+- Response 1: They wanted a application to log their gym progress and improvements overtime
+- Meeting 2: Discuss the first set of success criteria
+- Response 2: Add a statistics page and explore page to the success criteria.
+- Meeting 3: Dicuss updated criteria and get approval
+- Response 3: Criteria was approved by the cilent
+- Meeting 4: Minimum viable product review(Showing logging in, registration, and logging info screens.
+Along with several diagrams)
+- Response 4: They didn't like the way several diagrams such as the flowchart and wireframe diagram were made.
+They also suggested Creating indivdualised accounts as that point in time every user could see every entry
+- Meeting 5: Final approval of project.
+- Project was approved and wiretransfer has been made (¥1)

  <p align="center">